ivardesign/viva-la-vue-workshop/README.md

 1. Events
 2. Responding to Events
-  + Event Listeners
+  a.
+Event Listeners
-  + Event Handlers
+  b.
+Event Handlers

+---

 ## Concept: Overview of Browser Events: